 - Thicker fillets need more baking time.
 Use a thermometer and pull the fish when it hits 125°F at the thickest part.

 - Seal your Panko.
-Keep it in an airtight container so it stays light and crispy for your next panko crusted cod.
+Keep it in an airtight container so it stays light and crispy for your next lemon panko crusted fish.

 Serving Ideas

-- Southern Sides: This fish is perfect with a scoop of collard greens, tender green beans, or even braised cabbage if you have some hangin’ around.
+- Southern Sides: This fish is perfect with a scoop of collard greens, grits, tender green beans, grit cakes, or even braised cabbage if y’all have some hangin’ around.

 - Salads: A cold side like classic coleslaw, vinegar coleslaw, or cucumber and onion salad balances out that crispy baked panko cod.

-- Mashed Potatoes: You can’t go wrong with creamy mashed potatoes, garlicky ones, or even leftover slow cooker mash warmed up with butter.
+- Mashed Potatoes: Y’all can’t go wrong with creamy mashed potatoes, garlicky ones, or leftover slow cooker mash warmed up with butter.

-- Rice: Spoon it over white rice, mix it with brown rice, or go all out with a Mexican rice.
+- Rice: Spoon it over red beans and rice, mix it with dirty rice, or go all out with a Mexican rice.

-- Corn: Pair your baked panko fish with creamed corn, grilled corn, or fried corn.
+- Corn: Pair your baked panko fish with creamed corn, grilled corn, sweet potato cornbread, or fried corn.

 Recipe Help